What is sexting?

 If your child has questions about sexting, try to answer them as honestly and openly as you can.
 If you have concerns about the risks of sexting, you could explain your concerns and why you’d prefer your child didn’t send sexts.

 Once you’ve started talking about sexting with your child, you might find talking gets easier the more you do it.

 Sexting risks: how to explain them to teenagers

 Your child needs to know that sexting or sending nudes has risks, like the risk of images being shared without consent.
 For example, you might say, ‘Once you send a photo to someone, you lose control of it.
 It could be shared with other people and put on social media.
 People you don’t know could see it’.

-You could also encourage your child to think about what could happen if she broke up or fell out with someone who had sexual images of her.
+You could also encourage your child to think about what might happen if they break up or fall out with someone who has sexual images of them.
 For example, that person might share the sexual images to get revenge on your child.

 You could also explain that once images are on the internet they can be very difficult to remove.

 It’s also important to help your child understand the legal consequences of sexting.